Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 - Work addiction

-1. Exercise addiction
+1. Exercise Addiction

 Exercise addiction is an obsessive behavior characterized by exaggerated training, physical fitness, and bodily movement despite negative consequences.
 Diagnostic and Statistical Manual of Mental Disorders (DSM-5) also refers to unhealthy exercise obsession as an addiction.

-2. Food addiction
+2. Food Addiction

 Food addiction is the inability to stop eating food due to the triggering of chemical reactions in the brain that induce pleasure and satisfaction despite its negative consequences.

 According to a study published in Psychiatria Polska in 2017, food addiction is caused by the release of high levels of dopamine and serotonin after eating palatable foods.
 Eventually, cravings start to have the same feeling of pleasure.
-Food addiction may also be caused by psychological reasons like sexual abuse, experiencing grief or loss, and social reasons like lack of social support and stressful life events.

 Common symptoms of food addiction are eating when not hungry or to the point of illness, feelings of worry, hiding food intake, and experiencing withdrawal symptoms like craving, headache, and restlessness.

-3. Gambling addiction
+3. Gambling Addiction

 The American Psychiatric Association defines gambling addiction or disorder as a repeated and ongoing pattern of betting and wagering that continues despite multiple problems in different areas of an individual’s life.
 Diagnostic and Statistical Manual of Mental Disorders (DSM-5) identifies gambling as a behavioral addiction.